Mina-Massoud/next-ui-full-calendar/README.md

 }
 ```

-Here is documentation explaining how to set initial events and manage the `SchedulerProvider` and `useScheduler` hook in your `Home` component.

----

-### Documentation: Setting Initial Events in the Scheduler Component
+## Setting Initial Events in the Scheduler Component

 The `SchedulerProvider` and `useScheduler` hook allow you to manage and set initial events in the scheduler.
 Here’s a guide to set up initial events and integrate them into your scheduling component.